Ivaldivi/Geocache/README.md

 (Android) https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US

-The user can then visit this link which will take them to the most recent published version of the app:
+The user can then visit this link which will take them to the most recent published version of the app: FILL THIS IN LATER!!!!!!!!!!!!!!!!!!!!

 If the user has an iOS device, they might have to clone the project and create their own published version.
-This can be accomplished by cloning the project, navigating to it in your terminal, and then running `expo publish`.
-The result will give you a link in which you can open the published version from.
+This can be accomplished by cloning the project from this github repository, navigating to it in your terminal, and then running `expo publish`.
+The result will give you a link in which you can open the published version from in the expo go mobile app.

+#### Goals:
+We created these goals at the start of our project and stuck to them until the end:
+1. allow the user to choose a location out of different options.
+This will encourage exploration of the MSP area and Macalester College and gives users an activity they can do with their friends or alone to familiarize themselves with the area.
+2. Create a home/introduction screen.
+3. When users get within a certain distance of the goal, have a victory screen pop up that says they found the location.
+4. There will be a message log where people can leave messages (possibly for others if they choose to) when they arrive at the location.
+This will allow for a sense of connection with others in current COVID-19 times when in-person interaction is not possible.
 ____________________